 Email marketing success rates tend to plummet unless marketers send targeted emails to clients.
 Statistics about email marketing originating from a recent study indicate that 40% of marketers cannot ignore this huge opportunity to capitalize on their campaigns.
 And as noted above, email list segmentation can result in much higher revenue than usual, and the process starts by prioritizing your clients’ identity.
 Generic emails just won’t do here; hyper-targeted emails are the way to go to make your email marketing campaigns more relevant.

 Recent email marketing stats reveal that the majority of businesses rely on this type of marketing to boost their conversion rates.
 Why?
-97% of marketers are well aware that 76% of subscribers decide to make a purchase just because they saw and read the email marketing message sent to them.
+97% of digital marketing agencies are well aware that 76% of subscribers decide to make a purchase just because they saw and read the email marketing message sent to them.